Our Team

 Dr. Francis X. Tannian

-Dr. Francis X. Tannian is a retired Professor of Economics at the University of Delaware.
-A dedicated leader with great passion, drive, and hopes for a better world, Francis now devotes his time to leading Water is Life Kenya into the future, putting his Ph.D. in Water and Sewer systems to use for the people of Kenya.
+Dr. Francis X. Tannian was a retired Professor of Economics at the University of Delaware.
+A dedicated leader with great passion, drive, and hopes for a better world, Francis devoted his time to leading Water is Life Kenya into the future, putting his Ph.D. in Water and Sewer systems to use for the people of Kenya.

 Mark Manniso